The Skilled-Sponsored visa (subclass 176) is closed to new applications.

 You can add family members to your application if your visa has not yet been granted.

 These family members must meet the requirements for including family members in your application.
 The application needs to include documentary evidence of their relationship to you.
 This could include marriage certificates, birth certificates, joint bank accounts and other relevant documents.

 Your family members must be able to show that they meet health and character requirements.

-Lodge this form by mail or courier at the Adelaide office in South Australia - attention Adelaide Skilled Processing Centre.
+Lodge these forms by ImmiAccount, or by mail or courier at the Adelaide office in South Australia - attention Adelaide General Skilled Migration.

 If you add your partner to your application before your visa has been granted, and if they meet the threshold requirements for a skilled migration visa, we might use this evidence to assess your points in the points test.

 We have visa processing times for each visa.

 Your application could take longer if you need character or health checks (including x-rays), if you need to provide more information, or if your application is incomplete.